OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

  As part of the Customer Success team, we get to talk to our customers and understand how they are using Octopus.
 Over time, that experience has taught us that when someone has a particular problem to solve, having a concrete sample to show is helpful for everyone.

  In this post, I'll describe my journey to do just that, with the next evolution in Bitbucket pipelines; [Pipes](https://bitbucket.org/product/features/pipelines/integrations).
-I create a pipe for an [Octopus CLI](https://g.octopushq.com/OctopusCLI) command and integrate this into a Bitbucket pipeline for our Sample node.js application - [RandomQuotes-Js](https://bitbucket.org/octopussamples/randomquotes-js), and finally deploying it using Octopus.
+I create a pipe for an [Octopus CLI](https://g.octopushq.com/OctopusCLI) command and use it in a Bitbucket pipeline for our Sample node.js application - [RandomQuotes-Js](https://bitbucket.org/octopussamples/randomquotes-js), and finally integrate the pipeline with Octopus.

 <h2>In this post</h2>